fluid-project/infusion-docs/IoCReferences.md

 });
 ```

 Another way to avoid the ambiguity mentioned above would be to use the member name, which is the name used when defining the subcomponent in the components block.
-In the example below `{toc}` on line 10 refers to the name used to define the subcomponent on line 4.
+In the example below `{toc}` refers to the name used to define the subcomponent in the component block.

 ```javascript
 fluid.defaults("fluid.prefs.enactors.tableOfContents", {